-Clients cannot be denied access to a funded service due to the billing and collection policies of the recipient.
+Clients cannot be denied access to a funded service due to the billing and collection policies of the subrecipient.
 This includes provider requirements for up-front payment, payment of copayments or coinsurance, documentation of income, or any other procedure that denies services for nonpayment.

-This includes funded recipients that are housed within larger organizations.
-The facilities, policies, and practices of the larger organization must encourage, and must not discourage, access by low-income individuals.
+This includes funded subrecipients that are housed within larger organizations.
+The facilities, policies, and practices of the larger organization must encourage, and must not discourage, access by individuals with lower incomes.

-Recipients must demonstrate that facilities, policies, and practices encourage, and do not discourage, access by individuals with low income.
+Subrecipients must demonstrate that facilities, policies, and practices encourage, and do not discourage, access by individuals with lower incomes.

-Recipients must demonstrate that the facility is accessible by public transportation or provide transportation assistance.
+Subrecipients must demonstrate that the facility is accessible by public transportation or provide transportation assistance.

-Recipients must demonstrate that they conduct outreach or other promotional strategies for lower-income clients to be informed of the services and associated eligibility requirements.
+Subrecipients must demonstrate that they conduct outreach or other promotional strategies for clients with lower incomes to be informed of the services and associated eligibility requirements.